miltoneiji/nixos-config/README.md

-# NixOS config
+# NixOS configs

-My personal NixOS configuration.
+My personal NixOS configurations.

 ## Usage

-Clone this repository to `~/repos/nixos-config`, navigate to this directory and run `./apply-system.sh`.
+Run `./apply-system.sh` to build and apply the NixOS configuration with the current host name.

 ## Secrets management